cavarres/physical-computing-final/README.md

 Often, however, we forget that this step existed in our minds or in someone elses.
 The essence, the definition, and the operationalized measurement get blended together.
 The boundaries between these seem to disappear and we forget that likes are not friendships and that clock tickings are not time.

-When we intentionally decide to quantify concepts and constructs, problems start to arise (e.g. [Automation will drastically change work for the 3.5 million truck drivers in the US.](https://www.facebook.com/Vox/videos/795007590686845/?hc_ref=ARTqg73Skvaz_kxYhGfe_z2_ltIIbZ2J6nyKpyr_rMRxhBqB9qwalpE0eywuP4U0-EU&pnref=story).
-This is not meant to say that we shouldn't operationalize, measure or quantify, but instead that the decisions we make in the process of doing so are probably at the core of the problems that arise.

 *Time*

 >“People never seemed to notice that, by saving time, they were losing something else.
 No one cared to admit that life was becoming ever poorer, bleaker and more monotonous.
 The ones who felt this most keenly were the children, because no one had time for them any more.
 But time is life itself, and life resides in the human heart.
 And the more people saved, the less they had.”* ― Michael Ende, Momo